tomasz-soltysiak/NeuralNetworks/README.md

 # NeuralNetworks
-Neural Network Project Group of "Gauss" Science Club
+Neural Network Project Group of "Gauss" Science Club at Wroclaw University of Science and Technology.
-We will use Deep Neural Network to classification task of given dataset.
+Keras API has been used in case of creating deep neural network to solve classification task of given dataset.